NamburiSrinath/LLMCompression/README.md

 <b>Note:</b> Vicuna-7B is not completely open-sourced, so the models can't be shared.
 But the idea should be clear by inspecting wizardlm_prune.py.
 Just change the model filename once you have downloaded and formatted the Vicuna-7B from Huggingface.
 Resources:

+Please cite our work if it's useful in your research:
+@article{namburi2023cost,
+  title={The Cost of Compression: Investigating the Impact of Compression on Parametric Knowledge in Language Models}, author={Namburi, Satya Sai Srinath and Sreedhar, Makesh and Srinivasan, Srinath and Sala, Frederic}, journal={arXiv preprint arXiv:2312.00960}, year={2023}
+}

 ## Optional TODOs
 1. Cleanup the code and document better